reframejs/reframe/docs/react-frontend-starter.template.md

 !INLINE ./links.md --hide-source-path

 !MENU
-!MENU_ORDER 22
-!MENU_SECTION Starters
-!MENU_TITLE React Frontend
-!MENU_INDENT 12
+!MENU_SKIP

 <br/>

-# React Frontend
+# react-frontend

-Starter to create a React front-end.
+Starter to create a React frontend.

 Choose this starter if you don't need a backend or if you already have one.

 If you are not sure if you need a Node.js server, that's fine:
 You can use the React Frontend starter and easily add a Node.js server afterwards.

-For other starters, see the [list of starters](/../../#getting-started).
+For other starters, see the [list of starters](/docs/starters.md).

 - [Quick Start](#quick-start)
 - Usage Basics